COPRS/infrastructure/docs/architecture/README.md

 - Gvisor
 - ...

-We chosed **containerd** like Container Runtime Interface because :
+We chose **containerd** like Container Runtime Interface because :
 - very mature since it comes from Docker itself and it is CNCF graduated
 - officially supported by Kubernetes
 - default and officially supported by AKS, EKS, GKE, k3s
 - present in most Kubernetes cluster installations
-- fully support OCI runtime-spec and OCI image-spec
+- fully supports OCI runtime-spec and OCI image-spec
 - support Windows Kubernetes nodes
-- follow plugin model
+- follows plugin model

 It is also possible to use an alternative better secured _runc_ alternative such as [KataContainer](https://katacontainers.io/) and [Gvisor](https://github.com/google/gvisor).
-KataContainer aims at providing best of Container and Virtualization technologies combining speed and resource isolation Gvisor is a user-space container runtime that provides an isolation boundary between the application hosted by the container and the host kernel.
+KataContainer aims at providing best of Container and Virtualization technologies combining speed and resource isolation.
+Gvisor is a user-space container runtime that provides an isolation boundary between the application hosted by the container and the host kernel.

 > You can see a trade-off on this subject here : https://github.com/COPRS/infrastructure/wiki/Container-Runtimes-solution-trade-off

 #### Domain Name Service

 The DNS services offered by some European Cloud Providers do not offer the level of availability necessary for an operational production environment.
-Even if some providers are capable to offer a good level of availability this heterogeneity of the service quality create an implicit adherence to the Cloud Provider.
+Even if some providers are capable to offer a good level of availability this heterogeneity of the service quality creates an implicit adherence to the Cloud Provider.
 To remove this adherence it is therefore necessary that the platform is autonomous for the Domain Name Service.
 For this and to ensure a high level of availability, it will be necessary to instantiate 2 DNS services, one primary and one secondary to compensate for a possible failure of the primary.
 Numerous open source DNS available for Linux distributions exists, bind9, PowerDNS, unbound, Knot and CoreDNS are the more widely adopted.

 For our purpose DNS servers that support DNSSEC and that can be used as both an authoritative and recursive name server are necessary.
 Because unbound is only recursive it is excluded.